solchef/examples/github/README.md

 ## **Step 2:** Setup your Project

-Create an Organization and Project in the Trigger.dev app.
+Create or select an Organization and Project in the Trigger.dev app.
 Then copy your API key from the "Environments & API Keys" page in your Project.

 ## **Step 3:** Run the CLI `init` command